Settlement Agreements: an overview

 - Some employers ask for contractual maternity pay to be repaid if you leave before a specified amount of time has passed after your return to work (normally around six months).

-- Have you taken more holidays than that you will have accrued at the end of your employment?
+- Have you taken more leave days than you will have accrued at the end of your employment?

 - Payment of legal costs